 Perhaps the most interesting outcome from these trials are the fact the improvements in activity seem to be sustained long after the initial 12-week trials finished, suggesting that lasting new habits had been formed during the initial trial.
 Compared to control groups, the programme participants showed significant increases in moderate to vigorous physical activity levels at 3 or 4 years, approximately an extra 30 minutes weekly.
 It also highlighted a significant increase in step counts of approximately 650 steps/day compared with the control groups.

 But what does this all mean in terms of health benefits?
 The research estimates that these improvements in moderate to vigorous physical activity should reduce coronary heart disease risk by approximately 4%, while the increase in daily steps should lead to a decrease in all-cause mortality of approximately 4%.

-This improvement to health life expectancy is not only great for individuals, but highlights the benefits of wearables for insurers, who can expect to see this translate into lower claim costs.
+This improvement to health life expectancy is not only great for individuals, but highlights the benefits of wearables for insurers, who can expect to see this translate into lower claim costs for protection business.
 For employers too, wearables can also be a useful tool in encouraging a healthier workforce, which can lead to improved productivity.

 What does the future hold for wearables and wellness programmes?

 Given the potential benefits of wearables, we can expect more insurers and employers to roll out wellness programmes that utilise them in the future.
 From the emerging body of research on wearables though, it suggests the more successful use cases of wearables will be through those wellness programmes that have the following features:

 - Personalised targets, that are relevant and achievable

 - Regular short-term targets to incentivise activity, establish new habits and measure progress

 - Focus on quality not just quantity of physical activity

 Hymans Robertson has a wealth of knowledge in applying innovative technology in the development of new insurance products.
 Our consultants would be delighted to support you.
 If you would like more information or advice, please get in touch.